School Committee - February 08, 2024

 So I believe that that's what he was looking at in the original priorities.

-But I don't know why someone had said 1.1 million maybe at one of the meetings.
+But I don't know why someone had said $1.1 million maybe at one of the meetings.

 Yeah, that makes sense.

-So rather we reach, I think the number is 105,000.
+So rather we reach, I think the number is $105,000.

 So is what we receive.

+Again, this is early in the budget process.
 The problem that the woman at MASC explained to us is that while there may be relief because of the Senate and House's budget, it will come after our budget is set.

-So this we are at this point forced to figure out how to address these budget concerns within the municipality.
+So we are at this point forced to figure out how to address these budget concerns within the municipality.

-So certainly at this table, I think working across town with our finance committee and our select board, our time administrator, and that's kind of where we're at.
+And that's sort of where we are.
+So certainly at this table, I think working across town with our finance community and our select board, our town administrator, and that's kind of where we're at.
+Make sense?

-I see questions, personnel.
+I see questions.

+Thanks, Avi.
+And actually, thank you for that explanation.
 That's actually really helpful because it answered some of my questions.

+All of my questions are for Dr. Botello.
 I will follow our norm and ask all my questions.

 Hopefully you can respond to them.